-His coat is his most distinguishable feature, and he is definitely one of the fluffiest dog breeds on the planet!
-His coat length is long, and is thick and dense like his Old English Sheepdog parent, but with the curls of his Poodle parent, but just slightly looser.
-He has a single coat, and whilst he is not entirely hypoallergenic, he is said to be much easier to tolerate compared to most other dogs for those families with allergies.
+His coat is his most distinguishable feature.
+This is definitely one of the fluffiest dog breeds on the planet!
+His coat length is long, and is thick and dense like his Old English Sheepdog parent.
+It will also have the curls of his Poodle parent, just slightly looser.
+He has a single coat, and while he is not entirely hypoallergenic, he is said to be much easier to tolerate compared to most other dogs for those families with allergies.

-The most recognizable color of the Sheepadoodle is black and white, but he can also take the color of solid black, and also red and white.
+The most recognizable color of the Sheepadoodle is black and white.
+The beed can also take the color of solid black, and also red and white.
 The patches across his body are sporadic and tend not to follow a pattern like other breeds.
 Both of his parents carry the diluted color gene which means sometimes the black can revert to grey.

 The Sheepadoodle is a high energy dog who requires at least 60 minutes of exercise a day.
 Without this, he will become bored and restless and he will be quick to chew everything in sight.
 Because of his Poodle parent’s affinity for water he would really appreciate a dip in the local lake every now and then.
 Just be sure not to do this too often because it can cause issues with his coat and skin.

-The Sheepadoodle is a large dog who will require a larger home with a large backyard.
+The Sheepadoodle is a large dog that will require a larger home with a large backyard.
 He will not do well living in an apartment or somewhere where there is no access to a backyard.
-Because he is so inquisitive it would be wise to ensure that the perimeter fencing is secure, and that there is no way for him to open a gate, because he is a quick learner!
+Because he is so inquisitive it would be wise to ensure that the perimeter fencing is secure.
+Make sure there’s no way for him to open a gate because he is a quick learner!